 “We are advancing a novel and potentially durable approach to treating hair loss” — CEO Dong Ki Lee

 In this preclinical study, OLX104C was administered topically to a mouse model via an injection.
 The before and after photos are amazing.
 Interestingly, they compare the results to the anti-androgen Flutamide.

 More importantly, OliX is the real deal.
 Their news page is very impressive with regular significant developments.
-This includes raising $37.2 million in December 2020 (h/t reader “James”).
+This includes raising $37.2 million in December 2020.
 They also received US FDA Phase 2a approval in November, 2020 to treat hypertrophic scars.

 On OliX’s pipeline page, they state that small interfering RNA (siRNA) has limitations in terms of stability, delivery and toxicity.
 This is not a problem with RNAi therapeutics.
 Edit: Per the patent, they are using asymmetric siRNA to inhibit male pattern hair loss gene expression.

-Hundreds of millions of people around the world will take mRNA vaccines during the next several years.
-In effect, this will speed up scientific progress and cause many to not worry about long-term side effects.
-Perhaps a mistake, but I will selfishly not complain too much if it speeds up the realization of a hair loss cure.
+Hundreds of millions of people around the world took mRNA vaccines during the past few years.
+Even thought they did not go through rigorous clinical trials for five plus years.
+In effect, this will speed up scientific progress.
+Many people will no longer worry about long-term side effects for newer such RNA related drug candidates.
+Perhaps a mistake, but I will not complain too much if it speeds up the realization of a hair loss cure.